Updated on April 12, 2022

 With everyone and their grandma making a podcast these days, it can be tough to find the good ones.
-Beer podcasts are particularly tricky.
-Most work off the premise of a few dudes hanging out, drinking beer, and recording their conversations (which often run off course with self-indulgent chatter and side stories.
+Craft beer podcasts are particularly tricky.
+Most work off the premise of a few dudes hanging out, drinking beer, and recording their conversations.
+Some of which often run off course with self-indulgent chatter and side stories.

 Good Beer Hunting

 Half blog, half storytelling platform, goodbeerhunting.com is the brainchild of Pennsylvania native Michael Kiser.
-The Good Beer Hunting Podcast is the audio section of this project, with episodes featuring interviews with a variety of figures in beer (from self-proclaimed beer nerds to fermentation scientists).
+The Good Beer Hunting Podcast is the audio section of this project.
+Each episode features interviews with a variety of figures in beer (from self-proclaimed beer nerds to fermentation scientists).